The Amateurish Farmer who does not expect 100% output

 When I was participating in a training in Spiritual Accompaniment (Spiritual Direction), during my supervision sessions, at the climax of the session my director was fond of asking the question: “What is your God like?”
 She would then challenge me to go even deeper as she would continue to ask: “What does God feel like for you?
 What does He smell like?
 What does He taste like?
 What does He look like?
 What does He sound like for you?”

 Initially these questions seemed silly, and even difficult to answer.
 Eventually they opened up for me a whole new way of perceiving God.
 I do the same now with people who come to me for Spiritual Accompaniment, and I see them proceed from impossibility to enlightenment.
-These questions simply make […]
+These questions simply make God […]

 Sermon for the Feast of Pentecost – Cycle A Homily